 The origin of matcha powdered green tea is rooted in the practices of Chinese Zen Buddhist monks who used it as a meditation drink.
 Over 800 years ago, matcha was imported then imported to Japan and has since played a very special role in Japanese culture.
 Today, the traditional matcha green tea preparation originates from the Japanese tea ceremony.
-Chanoyu (茶の湯) or The Way of the Tea, is an intimate, ritualized setup of the preparation, presentation and appreciation of a bowl of tea.
+Chanoyu (茶の湯) or The Way of the Tea, is an intimate, ritualized setup of the preparation, presentation, and appreciation of a bowl of tea.

-In traditional tea ceremonies, the chawan (matcha bowl) and chasen (bamboo whisk) are pre-heated with hot water and wiped dry before use to ensure a smooth whisking experience and optimal temperature for the matcha.
+In traditional tea ceremonies, the Chawan (matcha bowl) and Chasen (bamboo whisk) are pre-heated with hot water and wiped dry before use to ensure a smooth whisking experience and optimal temperature for the matcha.
 The trick to good whisking is using only your wrist, not your arm.

 Koicha, known as “thick tea”, is a different method of preparing matcha that creates a syrupy viscosity.
 Notably, Koicha uses double the amount of matcha to the equivalent amount of water.
-In essence, the high matcha power to water ratio and preparation technique results in a thicker consistency compared to Usucha.
-Hence, Koicha tea is generally not for the beginner matcha drinkers as it takes time to get familiar with the texture and stronger umami flavor.
+In essence, the high matcha powder to water ratio and preparation technique results in a thicker consistency compared to Usucha.
+Hence, Koicha tea is generally not for beginner matcha drinkers as it takes time to get familiar with the texture and stronger umami flavor.
 With enough experience, you’ll be able to recognize and savor the natural underlying sweetness in different grades and types of matcha.

 Typically, Japanese tea ceremonies prepare Koicha for drinkers to enjoy the rich texture and complex flavors of the matcha since the umami is more prominent.
 It is definitely worth trying Koicha preparation the next time you drink your matcha green tea!
 Watch our video guide on how to prepare Koicha, or follow the steps below: